The64thGamer/cheeseepedia/content/ddjbi44hhmqh4cor/content.md

-The ***Chuck E. Cheese's Corporate Office***, Irving, TX (1707 Market Pl Blvd 200), is the current headquarters used by CEC Entertainment and the CEC Support Center.
-They moved into the building in July 2015, after moving from the old [ShowBiz Pizza Time Corporate Office].
+***Irving, TX (1707 Market Pl Blvd 200)*** is the Chuck E. Cheese corporate offices used by CEC Entertainment and the CEC Support Center from July of 2015 to June of 2026.

+## History
+They moved into the building in July 2015, after moving from the ShowBiz Pizza Time Corporate Office at [Irving, TX (4441 W Airport Fwy Ste 215)].

 ## Animatronics